Welcome to today's edition of the Rush 24-7 podcast.

 So in other words, he's not planning to cut anything.

-Uh it's not uh the military, it's not international programs, it's not social security, it's not Medicare, it's not Medicaid, it's not the stimulus package, it's not the job creation bill, it's not health care, but if there's anything left in that, we're gonna s when we're not gonna save money here, we're not gonna cut it, we're just gonna freeze it.
+It's not the military, it's not international programs, it's not Social Security, it's not Medicare, it's not Medicaid, it's not the stimulus package, it's not the job creation bill, it's not healthcare.

-So this tiny little sliver of the pie, this tiny little sliver of the pie is going to be frozen uh while all the rest will continue to expand uh exponentially.
+So this tiny little sliver of the pie, this tiny little sliver of the pie is going to be frozen while all the rest will continue to expand exponentially.

-And this is and this supposedly demonstrates that this president has heard the message in Massachusetts and that he's going to be fiscally uh responsible.
+And this supposedly demonstrates that this president has heard the message of Massachusetts and that he's going to be fiscally responsible.

 It's spending.